yannis/kendocup/README.md

 and ```bundle``

-In your application routes.rb
+In your routes.rb

 ```
 scope ":locale", locale: /fr|en/ do |locale|
-  mount Kendocup::Engine => "/""
+  mount Kendocup::Engine => "/"
   root to: redirect("/#{I18n.locale}/cups")
 end